Orbital Pumping by Magnetization Dynamics in Ferromagnets

-We generally find that the spin pumping [Figs.~\ref{fig:Gamma_dep}(a,c)] is more robust with respect to $\Gamma$ when compared to the orbital pumping [Figs.~\ref{fig:Gamma_dep}(b,d)].
+On the other hand, $\chi_{xy}^S$ and $\chi_{xy}^L$ shown in Figs.~\ref{fig:Gamma_dep}(c) and \ref{fig:Gamma_dep}(d), respectively, are stable up to moderate strength of the broadening, displaying a typical intrinsic behavior.
+In general, we find that the spin pumping [Figs.~\ref{fig:Gamma_dep}(a,c)] is more robust with respect to $\Gamma$ when compared to the orbital pumping [Figs.~\ref{fig:Gamma_dep}(b,d)].
 This is because the relevant energy scale of the spin pumping is the exchange interaction, which is of the order of $\sim 1\ \mathrm{eV}$.
-On the other hand, the SOC is necessary for the orbital pumping, whose energy scale is an order of magnitude smaller than the exchange interaction.
-This also explains a general tendency that Ni is more susceptible to $\Gamma$ compared to Fe because the exchange interaction is significantly weaker in Ni than in Fe.
+In contrast, the SOC is necessary for the orbital pumping, whose energy scale is an order of magnitude smaller than the exchange interaction.

 The experimental work by Hayashi \emph{et al.} measured the DC component of the orbital pumping~\cite{Hayashi2023b}, which corresponds to $\chi_{xx}^L w \sin^2 \theta_\mathrm{c}$ in our theory.
 They found that the orbital pumping is significant in Ti/Ni while the effect is nearly absent in Ti/Fe, which seems consistent with our theoretical calculation.
 However, the numerical value of $\chi_{xx}^L$ for Ni is approximately three times larger than that for Fe, which cannot explain almost complete suppression of the signal in Ti/Fe samples.
 Therefore, we conclude that the orbital pumping in the bulk ferromagnet alone cannot explain the experimental result.
-We speculate that the OAM transmission at the Ti/Fe interface could be much lower than that at the Ti/Ni interface.
+We speculate that the OAM transmission or transparency at the Ti/Fe interface could be much lower than that at the Ti/Ni interface.